 Since Facebook is trying to promote 360-degree videos on their platform, they’ve introduced new tutorials and resources for making these videos.
 Plus, you can borrow special cameras for the project, like the GoPro Fusion and ZCam S1.
 Facebook will be trying to promote 360-degree video production at a local level by holding 360 community meetups.
 With the launch of 360 Director for Pages and profiles, users will be able to add text and graphics annotations to their video.
 This means you’ll need to bump up the quality of your videos to keep up with the competition.
 Marketing firms in Kansas City should take note of how this feature could be used to advertise brands.

-One of the cool features about Facebook is that it has face recognition; If you upload photos of your friend, the platform automatically recognizes their face and tags them in the photo.
-While this is a great feature, Facebook is kicking it up a notch by notifying users every time their face is uploaded to the platform.Your profile won’t need to be tagged.
+One of the cool features about Facebook is that it has face recognition; If you upload photos of your friend, the platform automatically recognizes their face.
+Then automatically tags them in the photo.
+While this is a great feature.
+Facebook is kicking it up a notch by notifying users when their face is uploaded to the platform.Your profile won’t need to be tagged.
 So will always be notified.

 To give kids a safe place to message and video chat their friends and family, Facebook is introducing Messenger Kids for iPhones, iPads and iPod touch.
-This app was created through the collaboration of the National PTA and parenting experts in the U.S. to ensure features were appropriate for children and easy to control by parents.
+The National PTA and parenting experts collaborated.
+To creation app that ensure features were appropriate for children and easy to control by parents.
 Parents will be able to control the app through their Facebook account.

-The app includes features like one-on-one or group video (with parent-approved contacts) and a home screen that tells kids when their contacts are online.
+The app includes features like one-on-one or group video (with parent-approved contacts).
+Also a home screen that tells kids when their contacts are online.
 To tailor to kids, the app also includes playful masks, emojis and sound effects.
 Selling points include:

-- Kid-appropriate GIFs, frames, stickers and drawing tools are incorporated.
+- The messenger includes kid-friendly GIFs, frames, stickers and drawing tools.

 - The app is FREE!

-Though this new feature may not be relevant to marketing firms in Kansas City YET, there may come a day when ads are allowed on this platform.
+Though this new feature may not be relevant to marketing firms in Kansas City YET.
+The platform may allow ads in the future.

 Facebook’s launched this new feature in response to the growing popularity of video content.
-Users watch an average of 40 minutes a day on YouTube around the world and Americans spend 125 minutes a day on Netflix.
+Users watch an average of 40 minutes a day on YouTube around the world.
+Americans spend 125 minutes a day on Netflix.

 The big question is whether users will pigeonhole Facebook as a social platform rather than a content consuming platform.
 Since videos will still be showing up in a user’s newsfeed, will they bother seeking out additional content?
 Seeking Alpha gives a breakdown of their opinion on this new feature here, but you should consult one of the marketing firms in Kansas City to see whether Facebook Watch can be utilized for your brand.

 If you’re looking for marketing firms in Kansas City that can help you tackle these changes with a brand new social media marketing campaign, contact us!
-We know how to utilize each of these features to your brand’s advantage, and we keep up on the latest trends so you don’t have to!
+We know how to utilize each of these features to your brand’s advantage.
+While also keeping up on the latest trends so you don’t have to!